aaycock/blog/_posts/2021-06-18-hostapd-dvlan.markdown

 tags: [pi, wifi]
 ---

 The standard hostapd package installed by default using apt-get did not include dynamic VLAN support.
-I had to compile with a modified make config file to enable it.
+I had to compile hostapd with a modified make config with the appropriate feature flag to enable it.

-Support for this feature can be enabled by compiling hostapd with the appropriate feature flag enabled.
 Here are the steps:

 Get required supporting libraries
 ```